fjlaubscher/fjlaubscher/README.md

 # Hi!
-I'm Francois. <br /> I :heart: love building for the web.
+I'm Francois. <br /> I :heart: building for the web.

 I'm a freelance software engineer based in Cape Town, South Africa, with 8+ years of experience in developing and maintaining robust web apps.<br />
 My work experience stretches across various industries, from structured corporate environments to dynamic and high-pressure environments such as tech startups and agencies.<br />